NCBI-Hackathons/SPeW/README.md

 3) Alignment
 4) Annotation
 5) Differential Gene Expression (DGE)

+Inputs and outputs were defined in NextFlow to link processess together.
+All outputs were placed in a final directory that had final products as well as intermediate files.

 ### Workflow Management Strategy Discussion with a Group of ~25 Computational Biologists and Data Scientists